dwightjack/yuzu/packages/core/README.md

 The function associated to `content` will receive the parent state and the child instance reference as first and second argument.

+#### 1 to 1 computed state

-**Note:** `Component` is not able to guess which properties are involved during the computation so it will listen for every state change and propagate that change to the child component.
+`Component` is not able to guess which properties are involved during the computation so it will listen for every state change and propagate that change to the child component.

 While this is pretty fine (and necessary) when computing a state property from multiple parent's state properties, it could raise edge cases and performance issues.